danielfavero/ethical_mortgage_loans/README.md

 2- Create folders as identified in the read_csv command lines

-3- In case one wants to skip the  Data cleaning and model creation steps, download the models from my OneDrive: https://1drv.ms/u/s!AgWRqOycQCG7hORDsV3-BMntjnWdzA?e=d8W31c
+3- In case one wants to skip the  Data cleaning and model creation steps, download the models from my OneDrive, files can be loaded directly into 3_model_analysis: https://1drv.ms/u/s!AgWRqOycQCG7hORDsV3-BMntjnWdzA?e=d8W31c
 - Github doesn't allow for >25MB files to be loaded